hasibulhasan03/assignment-portfolio/README.md

   - **Email:** `hasib@ostad.com`
   - **Password:** `hasib1234`

 Use these credentials to log in to the dashboard.
-After a successful login, you will receive a JWT token along with your user details (including your username) that are used to access protected dashboard pages.

 ---